vikasvyas11/vikasvyas11.github.io/README.md

 ## Introduction

-Hi, I'm Vikas, currently pursuing an MSc.
-Health Data Science at University College London (UCL) in the UK.
+Hi, I'm Vikas, a recent postgraduate from University College London (UCL) with a degree in **Health Data Science**.
 I have 3+ years of experience in market research, competitive intelligence, data analysis, and more.
 I am passionate about data and genomics.
 My current research project explores the disease trajectories in the Genomics England Dataset using a list of pathogenic genes from ACMG.
+I'm looking for **Data Scientist, Data Analyst, and Research Analyst** roles in the UK!

 ## Portfolio
 You can find my portfolio projects below: